iroayotoki2/Transcriptomics/README.md

 ## Functional Annotation

 Functional annotation was performed using the clusterProfiler R package v4.14.3 to conduct Gene Ontology (GO) overrepresentation analysis.
-The results data frame from the differential analysis LRT was used to identify biological processes significantly associated with Stage and to compute upregulated and downregulated genes (Wu et al., 2021).
+The results data frame from the differential analysis LRT was used to identify biological processes significantly associated with Stage and to compute upregulated and downregulated genes.
+The gene mapping uses ORF and compares to Genename in the Org.Sc.sgd.db database for yeast.
+(Wu et al., 2021).

 ## Data Visualization